HuongTran53/geting_cleaning_data/CodeBook.md

+# CodeBook:
-# CodeBook describes the variables and any transformations which are made to clean and tidy our dataset.
+describes the variables and any transformations which are made to clean and tidy our dataset.